senguptaumd/Background-Matting/README.md

 	- The above restirctions do not apply for images captured with fixed camera (on a tripod)

+## Training code

+We will also release the training code, which will allow users to train on labelled data and also on unlabelled real data.

+** Coming soon ... **

+## Dataset

+We collected 50 videos with both fixed and hand-held camera in indoor and outdoor settings.
+We plan to release this data to encourage future research on improving background matting.

+** Coming soon ... **

 ## Citation
 If you use this code for your research, please consider citing: